 Why is it that you’re longing so heavily for that kitesurf holiday?

 - Do you just love exploring new countries and would like to travel more often to foreign places?
 Ask for more holidays (which is what I did so instead of a pay raise I got one month more holidays on top of the ones I already had).
 Or take a sabbath month/year to explore all those places.
+Or use your break inbetween jobs strategically and take a 3-month break before you start your new work.

 - Do you love that feeling of being fit and out in the fresh air?
 Just find a new sport you love at home.
 Bike or longboard to work.
 Or start running daily before work.
 This is what I did even though I absolutely despised running before that.
 It took me 3 weeks to even enjoy it the tiniest bit but since then I just went every morning before work and it changed a lot for me!

 - Do you just want to work closer to the ocean?
 Maybe just try to relocate with the same job you have close to a kite spot.
 Or become a remote worker so that you can work anywhere the wind blows.
-Or change to a 4-hour-workweek if you already live close to the ocean and just spend one day a week kitesurfing!
+Or change to a 4-day-workweek if you already live close to the ocean and just spend one day a week kitesurfing!

 - You don’t know what you really want?
 Well then take time to explore it.
 And shape your life accordingly.
 Nowadays we have the luxury to design our lives the way we want to!